OctopusDeploy/blog/blog/2025-01/deployment-freeze/index.md

 Deployment freezes in Octopus let you control your deployment schedule.
 This feature helps you protect critical systems during peak times.
 It helps with reduced staffing and coordinating deployments across teams.
 It lets you stay agile while maintaining stability.

-To get started or learn more, you can read our [deployment freeze documentation](https://octopus.com/docs/deployments/deployment-freezes).
+To get started or learn more, you can read our [deployment freezes documentation](https://octopus.com/docs/deployments/deployment-freezes).

 Happy deployments!